 Successful track and field evaluative

-In an intense day of pure athletics, last Saturday at the Capital Sports Center, “Fray M. Esquiu” the first evaluation of the National 10,000m event was held, which was sponsored by the Municipality of the Capital and was accompanied by the Secretary Sports, by Daniel Lavatelli.
+In an intense day of pure athletics, last Saturday at the “Fray M. Esquiú” Capital Sports Center, the first evaluation of the National 10,000 m was held, an event that was sponsored by the Municipality of the Capital and was accompanied by the Secretary of Sports.

-Organized and supervised by Asocat, in the 10,000mts Catamarca classified two athletes to the National in U23.
-David Nieva, from Sijan, entered with 34m.42s and Ezequiel Lopez, Santa María, 35m.51s.
-In this race the third was Laureano Rodriguez.
+Organized and supervised by Asocat, in the 10,000 m Catamarca classified two athletes to the National in U23.
+David Nieva, from Siján, entered with 34m.42s and Ezequiel López (Santa María) 35m.51s.
+In this race the third was Laureano Rodríguez.

 In the afternoon the activities continued with a large number of children and young people who promise to be the future of athletics.

-Finally, Asocat presented a recognition to the belicho athlete Sergio Crdoba, by the Municipality of Beln, after the race that took place in his honor.
+Finally Asocat delivered a recognition to the belicho athlete Sergio Córdoba, by the Municipality of Belén, after the race that took place in his honor.

 Thanks

-Asocat thanks Brico Shop and Hamburgo for their contribution, as well as the teachers, Hugo Gonzalez, Juan Carlos Leiva, Nora Flores, Maria, Beln, Flavio Martinez, Maria Coronel, Eliana Aybar (Belen), Juan Silva, Fernando Monguillot and Guillermo Perna, from the Municipality of the Capital.
+Asocat thanked Brico Shop and Hamburgo for their contribution, as well as teachers Hugo González, Juan Carlos Leiva, Nora Flores, María, Belén, Flavio Martínez, María Coronel, Eliana Aybar (Belén), Juan Silva, Fernando Monguillot and Guillermo Perna, from the Municipality of the Capital.

-Zoe Vergara – Victoria Vergara – Malena Sofa Carrizo – Ambar Mansilla – Luca Olmos – Santino Ruiz – Bastian Ochoa – Sofa Gershani.
+Participated: Zoe Vergara – Victoria Vergara – Malena Sofía Carrizo – Ámbar Mansilla – Lucía Olmos – Santino Ruiz – Bastian Ochoa – Sofía Gershani.

 Gentlemen